7.1 Communication and Emotional Support

 Key Takeaways

-- Therapeutic communication uses respect, privacy, clear words, active listening, and the resident's preferred name and pace.
+- Therapeutic communication uses respect, privacy, plain words, active listening, and the resident's preferred name and pace.

-- A nurse aide protects dignity by speaking to the resident directly, avoiding arguments, and never discussing private information where others can hear.
+- A nurse aide protects dignity by speaking to the resident directly, avoiding arguments, and never sharing private information where others can hear.

 Communication Is Part of Care

-Communication begins before the first word.
-A resident notices whether the nurse aide knocks, greets them by preferred name, waits for a response, provides privacy, and speaks at eye level.
-These actions tell the resident whether they are being treated as a person or as a task.
-In long-term care, the aide may be the staff member who spends the most time with the resident, so everyday communication has real clinical value.
+Therapeutic communication is the planned use of words and behavior to help a resident feel safe, understood, and respected.
+It begins before the first word.
+A resident notices whether the nurse aide knocks, waits for a response, provides privacy, and speaks at eye level.
+On the Texas nurse aide competency exam, Communication and Emotional and Mental Health Needs are named, scored content areas on the 60-question, 90-minute written test, so these are not throwaway topics.
+In long-term care the aide often spends the most face time with the resident, so everyday communication carries real clinical weight.

 Good communication is resident-centered.
-Use the resident's preferred name and pronouns.
-Face the resident, keep your tone calm, and give time to answer.
-Many residents process slowly because of illness, fatigue, hearing loss, pain, stroke, medication effects, or dementia.
-Repeating the question in the same louder voice is not always helpful.
-It may be better to simplify the wording, reduce background noise, check hearing aids or glasses, and ask one question at a time.
+Use the resident's preferred name and pronouns, face the resident, keep your tone calm, and allow time to answer.
+Many residents process slowly because of stroke, hearing loss, pain, fatigue, medication effects, or dementia.
+Repeating the same words louder rarely helps.
+Instead, simplify wording, reduce background noise, check hearing aids and glasses, and ask one question at a time.

 Communication Response Guide